LufieDeltaX/my-stuff/README.md

 If you don't care, because you want these topics gone in the first place, proceed to the downloads.
 Thanks for using my submods and I hope you enjoy these!

-If you want to use my submods as a base then feel free to but please credit me if you want to make them public.
+If you want to use my submods as a base then feel free to, but please credit me if you want to make them public.